 Even though it’s impossible to remember all the information you studied at school, research has found effective ways and techniques for achieving meaningful learning.
-In this case, thinking about thinking, or using metacognitive strategies, is helpful.
+In this case, thinking about thinking, or using metacognitive strategies or metacognitive processes, is helpful.
 This concept has also been referred to as “meta-reasoning” because this process involves goal-setting, monitoring, self-regulation and controlling reasoning, problem-solving and decision-making.
 In other words, thinking about how you’re learning, its effectiveness and what’s the best strategy to use next.

 Furthermore, metacognition involves two important dimensions: metacognitive knowledge or reflection and metacognitive self-regulation.